Soon kueh stalls all around Singapore

 Image credit: @greenpiggy

-In this modern day and time, it is tough to find soon kueh that’s made from scratch by hand rather than with the help of machines.
-At Lai Heng Handmade Teochew Kueh, you’ll literally get to see your Steamed Soon Kueh ($0.70) freshly prepared on the spot!
-You can opt for their Fried Soon Kueh ($0.80) as well.
-Pan-frying gives the thin chewy skin a crisper texture and enhances the aroma of the fillings.
+In modern times, it is tough to find soon kueh that’s made by hand rather than with the help of machines.
+At the Michelin-approved Lai Heng Handmade Teochew Kueh, you’ll literally get to see your Steamed Soon Kueh ($1) freshly prepared on the spot!
+You can opt for their Fried Soon Kueh ($1.10) as well.
+Pan-frying gives the thin chewy skin a crispier texture and enhances the aroma of the fillings.

 Opening hours: Daily 6am to 2pm